Hawai’i Plant World Essentials

 A guide to making wise plant choices

-Clarifying the distinctions between native, Polynesian-introduced, non-native, and invasive plant species is key to preserving what little remains of Hawai‘i’s native lowland rainforests, and supporting the biodiversity and vitality of Hawai‘i’s low elevation landscape in general.
-A list of some of the more common lowland species found within these groups is provided in this manual, along with images to help with species identification.
+Understanding the distinctions between native, Polynesian-introduced, non-native, and invasive plant species is key to preserving what little remains of Hawai‘i’s native lowland rainforests, and supporting the biodiversity and vitality of Hawai‘i’s low elevation landscape in general.
+A list of the more common lowland species found within these groups is alphabetically organized in this manual, along with images to help with species identification.